renatabiniek/hush-daisies/README.md

 * **AttributeError: 'Settings' object has no attribute 'FREE_DELIVERY_TRESHOLD'**

   I was getting this error at the checkout stage after pressing the Secure Checkout button.
-I've double checked that I have the correct settings and it turned out I miss-spelled "threshold".
+I've double-checked that I have the correct settings and it turned out I miss-spelled "threshold".

-* **Success message not displaying in toat in checkout success**
+* **Success message not displaying in toast in checkout success**

   Once order has been placed I expected to see the toast message on the order confirmation page but it wasn't showing.
 It turned out I was overriding JS script from the base.html that has toast script in checkout_success.html.
 Adding {{ block.super }} to retain the original script resolved the issue.